TechLauncher Course Outline

 Course Improvement

 There will be opportunities to provide feedback throughout the course to the course coordinators or your tutors.
-There will be a formal session for feedback.

 One of the key formal ways students have to provide feedback is through Student Experience of Learning Support (SELS) surveys.
 The feedback given in these surveys is anonymous and provides the Colleges, University Education Committee and Academic Board with opportunities to recognise excellent teaching, and opportunities for improvement.